-As early as 1910, area Catholics received spiritual care from Fr.
+As early as 1895, area Catholics received spiritual care from Fr.
 Donnelly, who traveled from Alliance.
 The first St. Mary's Church was built in 1914 and stood along Hwy.
 2 where the current Co-op building is located.
 In 1917, Priests came from Hyannis to celebrate the Sacraments in Mullen.
 Then in 1918, Mullen became a mission of Seneca.

 St. Mary's, however, continues to stand as a vibrant Parish with her two missions, Hyannis and Thedford.
 Together as one Sandhills Catholic Family, these Parish towns serve a greater Parish territory of 5,000+ square miles.
 No earthly distance stops Parishioners from deepening their love of God and neighbor.

 And Mary said, "My Soul proclaims the greatness of the Lord, and my spirit rejoices in God my Savior!"

 St. Thomas Becket, or St. Thomas of Canterbury; was a strong man who discovered freedom in the Church.
 St. Thomas learned that one cannot compromise with evil, but must live the truth of Jesus.
-By the age of 36, Thomas had become a successful politician in the court of King Henry II.
+By the age of 36, Thomas had become a successful politician in the court of King Henry II, England.
 Serving as chancellor, St. Thomas was pressured to accept an appointment as the Archbishop of Canterbury.
 St. Thomas warned Henry that he would defend the Church at all costs.
 Henry ignored his friend, helping him assume the Miter.
 Troubles arose as Henry sought to usurp Church rights.
 Resisted by St. Thomas, the King asked, "will no one rid me of this meddlesome priest?"
 Four of his Knights rushed to Canterbury Cathedral and martyred St. Thomas on December 29, 1170 as he prayed Vespers (Evening Prayer).

-Prior to 1922, Catholics in the Thedford area attended Holy Mass in the court room of the Thomas County Court House.
+In 1908 Priests from Broken Bow and Anselmo traveled to the Thedford area for Sacramental care.
+In 1918 the Thedford/Brownlee territory was put under the care of Seneca.
+During this time, prior to 1922, Catholics in the Thedford area attended Holy Mass in the court room of the Thomas County Court House.
 On January 9th, 1922, the Evans family donated the current St. Thomas of Canterbury property.
 In just a short time, the Church of St. Thomas stood to welcome parishioners home.
-Originally , Priests traveled from Anselmo, but in 1924, St. Thomas became a mission of Seneca.
-When the Church in Seneca closed, Thedford became a Mission of St. Mary's in Mullen.
-From that time in 1949 to the present day, St. Thomas has been ministered to by the resident Pastor in Mullen.
-Since then Thedford has continued to thrive.
+In 1949, due to population shifts Mullen became the resident Parish.
+Thus, Thedford became a Mission of St. Mary's in Mullen.
+From that time to the present day, St. Thomas has been ministered to by the resident Pastor in Mullen.
+Since then, Thedford has continued to thrive.
 In 1992 a much needed Parish Hall was built.
 In 1996, new siding covered the older cement blocks.
 Today Parishioners continue to care for their little, but devout Community of Faith.

 Remember the sufferings of Christ, the storms that were weathered ... the crown that came form those sufferings which gave new radiance to the faith ...
 All Saints give testimony to the truth that without real effort, no one ever wins the crown!

-In 1918 Seneca received a resident Pastor and would eventually assume responsibility for Mullen, Brownlee, and Thedford.
-With rapidly changing demographics, Hyannis eventually became a mission of Seneca.
-From 1927 to 1949 Priests from Seneca traveled weekly to Hyannis for Sacraments and ministry.
-Continued demographic change eventually lead Fr.
-Koprowski to be moved to Mullen.
+In 1918 Seneca received a resident Pastor and assumed responsibility for Mullen, Brownlee, and Thedford.In 1927, With rapidly changing demographics, Hyannis became a mission of Seneca.
+Continued demographic change in 1949 caused Mullen to become the resident Parish with care over Hyannis, Seneca, Thedford, and Brownlee.

 Since October 1949 Hyannis has faithfully worshiped Jesus under the Pastoral care of her resident Pastor in Mullen.
 On June 14th, 1954, All Saints Parish rejoiced as Most Reverend Paschang, the Bishop of Grand Island, dedicated the current brick Church.
 By 1994 a brick hall was added to the Church, granting it the capacity to host various functions and Holy Mass overflow.
 Preserving its history, one can see the original stain glass windows, which adorn the southern wall, lit in their respective places on the south wall of the Parish Hall.
 To this day All Saints Parishioners faithfully gather from near and quite far to celebrate the life of Faith.